nori266/lazy_match_reading/README.md

 - Ollama model and URL
 - News API configuration

+## Database

+The application uses SQLite to store:
+- Matched articles
+- Match details and scores
+- Processing history

 ## Notes

 - The application uses newspaper3k for article content extraction
 - Make sure you have sufficient RAM for running the LLM model
 - Processing time may vary depending on the number of articles and the LLM model used
 - The Streamlit interface requires the FastAPI server to be running
+- Articles are matched using both embedding similarity and LLM verification
+- Only articles that pass both matching stages are stored and displayed

+## Coming Soon

+- Telegram bot integration for instant notifications
+- Multi-user support with individual question/topic lists
+- Question/topic management via Telegram commands